llyr-who/MassStiff/README.md

 anthonygoddard5678 AT hotmail -- DOT -- com

-In order to get this working in Fedora, we need to run two commands.
+In order to get this working in Fedora:

     First we need to run:
         yum install /usr/include/X11/xlib.h